 Are you interested in watching UK content, such as popular soap operas and sitcoms or coverage of sporting events like the Six Nations rugby tournament?
+Or are you trying to tune in for the 2018 FIFA World Cup?
 This content is available on platforms like ITV Hub (previously called ITV Player) and the BBC, but it’s geo-locked so that it’s unavailable outside the UK.
 Fortunately, you can bypass these restrictions by connecting to a Virtual Private Network (VPN).

 VPNs encrypt your network traffic and route it through a server in a different location.
 This means that if you choose a UK server, it will appear as though you’re connecting from within the UK.
 You can, therefore, get full access to content from ITV, the BBC, and more when abroad, no matter if you are in the USA, Spain, France, Dubai, Australia or anywhere else in the world.
 Further, because your traffic is encrypted, your Internet Service Provider (ISP) can’t tell that you’re streaming and is less likely to throttle your network speeds.